GhostlyPy/Image_Shrink/readme.md

 # Image Shrink Application

-This application was built using HTML, CSS (Materialize Framework), and JavaScript (Electron Framework)
+This application was built using HTML, CSS (Materialize Framework), and JavaScript (Electron Framework).

 ## Description